Parallel Compositing of Volumetric Depth Images for Interactive Visualization of Distributed Volumes at High Frame Rates: Conclusions

+The proposed distributed generation approach enabled us to test the VDI on larger data than what was possible in previous works.
+We found that VDI rendering on a display client was about $5.5\times$ faster than distributed DVR near the viewpoint of generation and remained faster also at large viewpoint deviations (Fig.~\ref{fig:vdi_vs_distr_volume}).
+The rendered images were almost identical, particularly close to the viewpoint of generation (Figs.~\ref{fig:ssim_vdi}, \ref{fig:visual_comp}).

-These generation times are on par with, or lower than, the time-steps of several numerical simulations.
-We presented results here on data loaded from a file, in order to test our algorithms in isolation, but we see the distributed generation of the VDI finding application in the interactive \insitu~visualization and steering of numerical simulations.
-We also see potential applications with the Cinema database \cite{cinema}, commonly used for explorative post-hoc visualization, where it could be used to reduce the size of the database, by reducing the need for images generated from a variety of camera viewpoints.
+Overall, VDIs were generated in less than one second when using 32 GPUs for a 128\,GiB datasets (Fig.~\ref{fig:overall_vdi}).
+These generation times are comparable to or lower than the iteration times of typical distributed numerical simulations.
+We therefore envision distributed VDI generation finding applications in interactive \insitu~visualization of numerical simulations.
+This also includes simulations on unstructured grids, as VDIs can be generated for any volume discretization that can be raycast.
+While this will influence sub-VDI generation times, as it would for any rendering, it does not change the downstream parallel compositing presented here.
+We further see potential applications with the Cinema database \cite{cinema} for exploratory post-hoc visualization, where distributed VDIs could be used to reduce the size of the database by reducing the need for images generated from different viewpoints.

+The present parallel approach for compositing \subsuperseg{}{}~into \superseg{}{}~maintains scalability with increasing \processings, reducing compositing times (Fig.~\ref{fig:compositing_prof}) despite an increase in the overall number of \subsuperseg{}{}~due to our strategy of generating up to \numSupsegs~\subsuperseg{}{}~per list on each \processing.
+On the other hand, a limitation is that it is susceptible to load imbalance due to variation in the number of \subsuperseg{}{}~across lists.
+This is because we equi-distribute lists among \processings.
+Future optimizations could explore alternate strategies for distributing lists that balance the \subsuperseg{}{}~distribution among \processings.
+Whether the gain in load balance amortizes the additional global communication required to do so, however, remains to be seen.
+In addition, the proposed approach inherits limitations of the VDI representation.
+Since VDIs store transfer-function classified color and opacity, they do not support interactive transfer-function modification.
+Also, gradients of the volume data cannot be calculated from the VDI, precluding the use of directional illumination effects, such as specular lighting.

-Overall, we believe the methods we have proposed represent a significant advance in the field of view-dependent volume representations, such as the VDI, and their use on large, distributed data.
+Notwithstanding these limitations, we believe that the methods and algorithms presented here are key in enabling the use of view-dependent volume representations, such as the VDI, for interactive visualization of large distributed volume data.